cuongtran-syr/cuongtran-syr.github.io/_pages/publications.md

  1. Ferdinando Fioretto, Cuong Tran <sup>*</sup>, Keyu Zhu, and Pascal Van Hentenryck.
 Differential privacy and fairness in decisions and learning tasks: A survey.
-Submitted to IJCAI Survey Track, 2022
+In IJCAI Survey Track, 2022

 2. Cuong Tran, Ferdinando Fioretto, and Pascal Van Hentenryck.
 Sf-pate: Scalable, fair, and private aggregation of teacher ensembles.
 Submitted to ECML PKDD, 2022.